psyto/datasov2/integration-layer/README.md

 ---

-**DataSov Integration Layer** - Seamlessly connecting Corda and Solana for the future of data ownership.
+**DataSov Integration Layer** - Seamlessly connecting Arweave and Solana for the future of data ownership.

 ---